areg-pi/areg-pi/README.md

 # Hi there, I'm about to be a Mechatronics Engineer :jack_o_lantern:

+I'm about to finish school and also taking courses about programming on different websites.
+I've used different languages such as:
+* Python and embedded C for projects
+* HTML, CSS and Javascript for web
+* Basics of SQL, C++ and Java
+* MATLAB for sumerical and signal analysis

 <!--
 **areg-pi/areg-pi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.